ucd-python-bootcamp/Bootcamp-2021/HW2.md

   - Add the equator to the plot as well.
   - Congrats!
 You are all done.
   - The plot will have fewer points this time without the countires that did not medal, but contain more information about those countries.
 If you want a challenge, the advanced homework will add more complexity and the other countries!
+  - in Day 3 we will delve into using more libraries and do more data analysis.

 ## Answer